 I’m Sheila Bayliss, a qualified Mindfulness Teacher and Coach.
 I set up Lollipop Wellbeing to provide accessible support for those looking to reduce stress or improve wellbeing.
 I believe that you don’t need to remove all the difficulties from your life to find contentment, that it is possible to thrive even when life isn’t easy.

 Using the approaches outlined below, I help people learn how to respond more positively to life’s challenges.
 I am particularly passionate about the transformative power of self-kindness, from both my own experience and seeing the impact on those I’ve taught.
-I hold classes and workshops in Manchester and occasionally near Brighton.
+I hold classes and workshops in Heaton Moor, South Manchester that are suitable for all levels.
 You can read a bit more about me at the bottom of this page, including my personal story and my qualifications.

 For class details, see the Prices page.